Robotics needs developers

 - URDF robot model description

-- Robot navigation (including SLAM, localization, path planning, and obstacle avoidance)
+- Robot navigation (including Kalman Filters and SLAM, localization, path planning, and obstacle avoidance)

 - Robot manipulation